-The Visa Division of the Department of Justice and Equality has confirmed that it will accept both of these tests as an alternative, on an exceptional basis for 2020 only.
+The Visa Division of the Department of Justice and Equality has confirmed that it will accept both DET and TOEFL iBT Home Edition as an alternative, on an exceptional basis for 2020 only.
 Further information is available here.

-No. If an interview is compulsory as part of your application, the relevant School or Unit will be in touch and it will be offered remotely.
+No. If an interview is compulsory as part of your application, the relevant School or Unit will be in touch with you to schedule a phone or online interview.

 We are aware that delays may be unavoidable for you in providing the information needed to support your application.
 We aim to be as flexible as possible.
-If you will need extra time to gather requested information, please just let your Admissions Adviser know so that we are aware of any delays.
+If you will need extra time to gather requested information, please just let us know by emailing email@example.com so that we are aware of any delays.

 Normally, U.S. Federal Aid regulations state that any programme at a non-U.S. university which includes online teaching and learning is ineligible for Federal Aid.

 On Friday 27 March 2020, the US Senate passed the Third COVID 19 Coronavirus Bill (H.R.
 748).
 Among other provisions, the Bill allows for eligible programmes that would normally be taught in a traditional classroom setting to be taught through online learning for the duration of the Covid-19 emergency.
 The Bill will be applied retroactively to all programmes that have moved online since 1 March 2020 and will cover programmes until one payment period after the end of the state of emergency.
 Accordingly, recipients of US Federal Loans studying at UCD may continue to be in receipt of their loans even though their programmes have temporarily moved to online teaching and learning.